 - CLASS 1.
 Largest Field Pumpkin (1) - Premium Class 1 Largest Field Pumpkin (1) \$10, \$8, \$6 - 2.
-Largest Winter Type Squash - Premium Class 2 Largest Winter Type Squash \$7, \$6, \$5 not select the largest.
+Largest Winter Type Squash - Premium Class 2 Largest Winter Type Squash \$7, \$6, \$5

+NIOR FRUITS

+- 1. In selecting fruit for exhibition choose specimens that would bring the highest market price.
+Do not select the largest.
 Select medium size.
-In plate displays, select specimens as nearly alike as

-JUNIOR FRUITS AND NUTS

-Superintendent: Cindy Urgolitis 814-247-9277 1.
-In selecting fruit for exhibition choose specimens that would bring the highest market price.
-Do

-Single specimens may not be considered or shown in variety classes.
+In plate displays, select specimens as nearly alike as - Single specimens may not be considered or shown in variety classes.